pcornelissen/rssucker/README.md

 rssucker
 ========

-Downloads episoded from configured streams
+Downloads episodes from configured streams

 Not ready yet!